Income Needed to Buy in New York

 Rent vs Buy in New York

 Is it better to rent or buy in New York?
-With a calculated monthly payment of ~$5,460, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future New York inflation.
+With a calculated monthly payment of ~$5,220, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future New York inflation.

 Hidden Costs: Property Taxes